stzivel/monospace-challenge/README.md

 ### Dependencies
 The project uses the following dependencies:

--@reduxjs/toolkit: A package that provides utilities for efficient Redux development.
+1.@reduxjs/toolkit: A package that provides utilities for efficient Redux development.
--axios: A promise-based HTTP client for making API requests.
+2.axios: A promise-based HTTP client for making API requests.
--react: A JavaScript library for building user interfaces.
+3.react: A JavaScript library for building user interfaces.
--react-redux: The official React bindings for Redux.
+4.react-redux: The official React bindings for Redux.
--redux: A predictable state container for JavaScript applications.
+5.redux: A predictable state container for JavaScript applications.